Home

 Risk Assessment

 The scope and completion of the Risk Assessment are defined by the size and complexity of the entity.
 The assessment should identify how the entity manages security risks throughout the organization.
-An in-depth review includes identifying and gathering data, policies, and processes, performing vulnerability scans and understanding the organization's dependence on external systems and vendors.

 Guidance from the Office of the National Coordinator for Health Information Technology (ONC) breaks the SRA into several sections.
-These include an in-depth review of:

 • Security Policies, Procedures, and other Documentation